reema0814/Azure-Synapse-Analytics-Day/03-high-performance-analysis.md

 In this exercise, you will use several of the capabilities associated with dedicated SQL Pools to analyze the data.

 SQL data warehouses have been for a long time the centers of gravity in data platforms.
-Modern data warehouses can provide high performance, distributed, and governed workloads, regardless of the data volumes at hand.
+Modern data warehouses can provide high-performance, distributed, and governed workloads, regardless of the data volumes at hand.

 The dedicated SQL pool in Azure Synapse is the new incarnation of the former Azure SQL Data Warehouse.
 It provides all the modern SQL data warehousing features while benefiting from the advanced integration with all the other Synapse services.